jhoncabanilla/MencionComputacion_4-/README.md

-# MencionComputacion_4-
+# Mención Computación - Curso 4º
-List related to projects carried out during the first half of 4º year in University
+List related to projects carried out during the first half of fourth year at the [University of Valladolid](https://www.uva.es/export/sites/uva/).